 - Free and/or Discounted Fares for Seniors and Students: Working together we can develop a proper fare strategy that helps those who need it the most.

 - Smart cards: One card for all your fares, loaded up at your convenience and payable by internet or ATM without having to wait in line.
 Virtually every major transit system in the world has moved to electronic fare collection, and it works.
 Guelph Transit has a tender out for new fare cards.
-I will continue to ask that the community is consulted to make these new smart cards work for everyone.
+The community should be fully consulted to make sure these new smart cards work for everyone.

 - Affordable Expansion, Integrated over 10 Years: Everyone agrees that Guelph Transit needs to expand to keep up with growth.
 And everyone knows we can only afford so much at a time.
 We do need more buses for more frequent routes and service.
 It is time for politicians to set priorities.
 It’s time for a 10-year Business Plan and Transit Master Plan that focuses on building a transit system that is frequent, affordable, and reliable for everyone.